StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/area_load_generator_elements.md

 This page shows the functionality of the function ``area_load_generator_elements``.

-The load area can be defined using a polyline in Rhino.
+The load area is defined using polylines in Rhino.
 The polyline is to be stored in a separate layer (here with the name area_load).

 ![BSP_area_load_generator](https://user-images.githubusercontent.com/49633262/226637930-a71a9aa0-46d4-4235-89be-0b1a2d3f2793.png)